Why Literate Programming Might Help You Write Better Code

 Moreover, it underlines the fact that they were made by people; they don’t come to us in the form of naturally-occurring tools and libraries.

 Franusic directed The New Stack to one of his favorite Jupyter Notebook repositories, by Peter Norvig, a Stanford fellow and engineering director at Google.
 “If you haven’t seen these notebooks, I encourage you to look them over for an idea of how compelling a literate program can be.”
+It also makes you wonder how much Franusic knew about the upcoming release of Google’s new programming language, Carbon.

 They really are; each one is a kind of narrative of problem-solving, combining coder and storytelling in a way that does more than just “show your work” (as your math teacher probably used to tell you).
 In the notebooks, Norvig is also able to explain why he does what he does.
 They are miniature dramas built upon the triumvirate of human, problem and code.